Jeremie-Beucler/Rythm-of-thoughts/README.md

 # Rythms of Thought: Exploring the Temporal Trajectories of Deliberation in Reasoning

 This document describes the analysis of deliberation function trajectories extracted from verbal reasoning data.
-Using LLM-based scoring of reasoning segments (chunks), we model how different cognitive functions unfold over time within transcriptions.
+Using LLM-based scoring of reasoning segments (chunks), we model how different deliberation functions unfold over time within transcriptions.
 Here, we use the term trajectory to refer to the evolving activation levels of distinct cognitive functions as reasoning unfolds over time.

 ---